Guides

 The NAD+ Pathway Explained: How This Molecule Connects Energy, DNA Repair, and Aging

 NAD+ (nicotinamide adenine dinucleotide) is one of the most studied molecules in longevity science — and one of the least understood outside academic circles.
 Understanding what NAD+ actually does, why it declines with age, and how supplementation fits into the picture requires stepping through the biochemistry.
-This guide makes that accessible without oversimplifying.
+This guide makes that accessible without oversimplifying, and without overselling what the science currently supports.

 What Is NAD+?